 One of the concepts that will fascinate, and therefore, drive the progress of post-modern physics and our understanding of the universe is the concept of zero inertia.
 In physics, we are already familiar with such an application of “zero” to our study of heat, where we refer to something as “absolute zero”.

 So, in thermodynamics, we already have one interesting application and understanding of the importance of zero, which is considered the minimum numerical quantity of temperature.
-However, in post-modern physics, we go further to apply it to electrodynamics as the concept of zero inertia.
-Both are not the same.
+However, in post-modern physics, we go further to apply it to electrodynamics as the concept of zero inertia, but both are not the same.

 The concept of zero inertia, which literally means the absence of inertia, is what applies as a limit of motion in the universe, just like light and gravity.
 And though it refers to the zero proportion of inertia, it still exists as a real phenomenon in the universe.The concept of zero inertia, which literally means the absence of inertia, is what applies as a limit of motion in the universe, just like light and gravity.Click To Tweet